vishalskyfall/E-Commerce_React/README.md

 # E-Commerce_React
-Here, is project of E-commerce website, where user can buy things Can see and modify cart details & at the end can use payment getway as well.
+Here, is project of E-commerce website, where user can buy things, Can see and modify cart details & at the end can use payment getway as well.
 With help of react and  context + router.

 FYI : For Payment Stripe is not fully working.